-Nels Dokken was born on August 9, 1901, in Antler, North Dakota, to Erik N. and Ester Johnson Dokken, the first boy born in Sherman Township.
+Nels Dokken was born August 9, 1901, in Antler, North Dakota, to Erik N. and Ester Johnson Dokken, the first boy born in Sherman Township.
 His father, Erik, was born in 1848 and immigrated to the United States in 1882.
 Ester Johnson was born in 1861 and came to the United States in 1888.
-The couple was married in 1896.
+The two were married in 1896.

 Dokken moved with his family to Mekinock, North Dakota, in 1903.
 He farmed there from 1916 to 1972, and also worked for the railroad beginning in the summer of 1942.
-He served as Mekinock school board clerk from 1938-1944.
+He served as Mekinock school board clerk from 1938 to 1944.
 In 1943, Dokken was elected church superintendent of the Ness Evangelical Lutheran Church where he taught Sunday School for many years.
-In 1945 he built a house in Mekinock.
+In 1945, he built a house in Mekinock.
 On June 30, 1946, he married Gertrude Davis.

 Gertrude Davis was the daughter of Simon and Hannah Davis.
 Her parents were married in 1894.
 She had one brother, Frank Davis.
 The family lived near Northwood, North Dakota, in Pleasant View Township.
 Simon Davis farmed along with his son.